Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Preliminaries

 \begin{sing} A {\em pair} $(X,\Delta)$ consists of a normal variety $X$ and an effective $\mathbb{R}$-divisor $\Delta$ on $X$ such that $K_{X}+\Delta$ is $\mathbb{R}$-Cartier.

 Let $(X,\Delta)$ be a pair, and let $P$ be a prime divisor over $X$.
 We denote by $a(P,X,\Delta)$ the discrepancy of $P$ with respect to $(X,\Delta)$.
 We will freely use the standard definitions of Kawamata log terminal (klt, for short) pair, log canonical (lc, for short) pair and divisorial log terminal (dlt, for short) pair as in \cite{kollar-mori} or \cite{bchm}.
-In \cite{kollar-mori}, pairs and classes of singularity are defined in the framework of $\mathbb{Q}$-divisors, but we can similarly define those classes of singularity for pairs of a normal variety and an effective $\mathbb{R}$-divisor.
-When $(X,\Delta)$ is an lc pair, an {\em lc center} of $(X,\Delta)$ is $c_{X}(P)$ for a prime divisor $P$ over $X$ such that $a(P,X,\Delta)=-1$. \end{sing}
+In \cite{kollar-mori}, pairs and classes of singularities are defined in the framework of $\mathbb{Q}$-divisors, but we can similarly define those classes of singularities for pairs consisting of a normal variety and an effective $\mathbb{R}$-divisor.
+When $(X,\Delta)$ is an lc pair, an {\em lc center} of $(X,\Delta)$ is $c_{X}(P)$ for a prime divisor $P$ over $X$ such that $a(P,X,\Delta)=-1$.
+We will freely use basic properties of lc centers of dlt pairs proved in \cite[Proposition 3.9.2]{fujino-what-log-ter} and \cite[Theorem 4.16]{kollar-mmp}. \end{sing}